These days, we see the letters SPF everywhere, not just on our sunscreen products but other items like facial moisturisers and cosmetics, too.

 Similarly, many cosmetics, especially mineral makeup (both powder and liquid) contain Zinc Oxide or Titanium Dioxide which gives the product a level of SPF – usually around 15-20 - check the label.

-Disclaimer: Naturally Safe Cosmetics are not health professionals.
+Disclaimer: The author and Naturally Safe Cosmetics are not health professionals.
 Any information or advice in this article is of a general nature only and not intended to diagnose, treat, cure or prevent any disease.
 For medical advice regarding your own personal circumstances, we recommend you contact your GP or other healthcare professional.

 Sources: Skincancer.org; World Health Organisation; ewg.org/skindeep/